gbabineau/gbabineau.github.io/_posts/2020-3-21-EditingBirdSounds.md

 ---
 layout: post
-title: March 21, 2020, Recording bird sound
+title: March 21, 2020, Editing Bird Sounds
 ---

-Recording bird sounds is be fun and it is also useful for confirming bird identifications.
-It is also useful for science.
-Recently I was asked how I record the sounds so I put this short description together.
+I talked in an earlier [post](2020-2-8-RecordingBirdSounds.md) about recording bird sounds.
+This post talks about editing them once recorded.
 This is not a step by step tutorial but does give ideas which should help a person edit their own recordings for adding to eBird.

 I was doing chores this morning in our back yard, which simultaneously listening to the birds.
 I did record a few of the birds.
 One was a brown creeper.
 I have an android phone and used the free 'RecForge' App.
 After recording I finished the chores.
 Later I headed inside, emailed the resulting .wav file from my phone to myself.
 That allowed me to open my email on my PC, save the file and open it with 'Audacity', a free audio editing program.
 Then I added it to this eBird which also goes into the Macaulay library.
 Click [here](https://macaulaylibrary.org/asset/216933511) to hear the results.